spinnaker/spinnaker.github.io/setup/security/ssl.md

 > Be sure to include the `/login` suffix at the end of the `--pre-established-redirect-uri` flag!

 Additionally, some configurations make it necessary to "unwind" external proxy instances.
-This makes the request to Gate look like the original request to the outer-most proxy.
+This makes the request to Gate look like the original request to the outermost proxy.
 Add this to your `gate-local.yml` file in your Halyard [custom profile](/reference/halyard/custom/#custom-profiles):

 ```